 Some people say this will hinder job growth and hiring.
 This has been proven true at many companies who are cutting worker hours to part-time to avoid insuring workers.
 On the other side of the coin ObamaCare creates tens of thousands of jobs in healthcare and Government jobs.

 Find out what ObamaCare means to businesses and their employees.

 A Summary of How ObamaCare is Paid For

 In summary, ObamaCare will be paid for through budget cuts, taxes and government funding.
 This includes a .9% Medicare tax and unearned income tax (on income over $200/$250k), cuts to wasteful spending, a tax on insurance companies and a tax on employers with over 50 full-time employees who do not supply their employees with affordable quality health care.
 This is just a summary of how ObamaCare is paid for.
 Learn More about ObamaCare Taxes.

 It's important to note that the taxes work on a sliding scale, so the more you make the more you pay.
 Nearly 99% of families and 97% of small businesses will benefit from ObamaCare.
 While over 70% will save money and have better coverage by being able to purchase their healthcare through a competitive insurance exchange or qualify for Government program.

 Health Care Reform Summary

 ObamaCare reforms everything from practices of insurance companies to ensuring better quality health care for all Americans.
 A summary of all the reforms within ObamaCare is a available here at our Health Care Reform Timeline.

 We have only touched upon some of the benefits of the Affordable Care Act in this ObamaCare summary.
-The Bill itself is a cumulation of many different reforms that improve our healthcare system and provide affordable health insurance to all Americans.
+The law itself is a cumulation of many different reforms that improve our healthcare system and provide affordable health insurance to all Americans.
 Read more about the specifics of ObamaCare or read a more detailed overview of what the ObamaCare has to offer in our Affordable Care Act Summary.